The best sales to shop today: Mirror, Adidas, Hydro Flask and more | CNN Underscored

 Mirror ($1,345, originally $1,495; mirror.co)

 If you’re looking to up your at-home workout game, consider investing in Mirror, a giant reflective screen (that looks suspiciously like a stylish full-length floor mirror) that streams thousands of workouts to you via a $39 monthly subscription.
-The Mirror normally retails for $1,495, but right now you can snag one for $150 off, plus free shipping, (a total value of $400 off) with code JULY400.
+The Mirror normally retails for $1,495, but right now you can snag one for $150 off, plus free shipping (a total value of $400 off) with code JULY400.
 Read more about Mirror in our full review here, and be sure to take advantage of this offer soon; it only lasts through the end of the month.

 Hydro Flask